Jump ARCHES Spring 2022 Priority RFP Call

-The Jump Applied Research for Community Health through Engineering and Simulation (Jump ARCHES) endowment offers this priority Request for Proposals to members of the faculty of the University of Illinois at Urbana-Champaign, health care providers of the University of Illinois College of Medicine at Peoria, and/or OSF HealthCare clinicians.
+The Jump Applied Research for Community Health through Engineering and Simulation (Jump ARCHES) endowment offers this priority Request for Proposals to faculty and researchers of the University of Illinois at Urbana-Champaign, health care providers of the University Of Illinois College Of Medicine at Peoria, and/or OSF HealthCare clinicians.

-Phase I: The goal of this priority RFP is to address the unprecedented challenges faced by our community and society as we develop policies and procedures for health care delivery through new mediums including tele-health platforms, and to improve health care quality and patient safety through the combined efforts of researchers, engineers, clinicians, and social and behavioral scientists.
-The award is for one year of startup/seed money support up to $75,000.
-Phase II: The goal of the phase II proposal is to award grants to projects that have shown exceptional progress towards meeting the overall goals of Jump ARCHES.
+The goal of this priority RFP is to address the challenges faced by our community and society as we develop policies and procedures for health care delivery through new mediums including tele-health platforms, and to improve health care quality and patient safety through the combined efforts of researchers, engineers, clinicians, and social and behavioral scientists.
+The award is for one year of seed money support up to $75,000.
+Short-duration proposals (up to six months, with rapid results) will be given highest priority and will receive funding up to $35,000.
+Proposals which identify future or matching funding from federal, state, county, or other governmental or non-governmental organizations will be regarded most favorably.
+Requests for continuing funding will be based upon reported progress and meeting specific requirements (e.g., submission of invention disclosure with OTM (if applicable) and evidence of application for external funding beyond UIUC, OSF, or UICOMP).

 To achieve this goal and promote collaboration between institutions, OSF HealthCare and the Health Care Engineering Systems Center at the University of Illinois at Urbana-Champaign encourage applicants to inquire if their ideas require facilities or technologies that they cannot access at their home institution.
 Examples of such facilities and technologies may include simulation areas, robotics technology, 3D printing, or other prototyping and manufacturing needs.
 View these facilities on the HCESC website, Jump Simulation Center Urbana website, and Jump Trading Simulation & Education Center Peoria website.

-- Addressing evolving standards of care to incorporate personalized precision medicine and genomic best practices.
+- Addressing the evolving standards of care to incorporate personalized precision medicine and genomic best practices.

-- Addressing treatment and the health literacy of historically underserved populations.
+- In multiple capacities, address accuracy and completeness of diagnosis, treatment, and health literacy of historically underserved populations.

-- Reducing the administrative burden at the bedside to increase the quality of patient interactions.
+- Reduce administrative burden at the bedside to increase the quality of patient interactions.

 Solutions will incorporate aspects of the following: